Fighting For My Clients’ Interests Since 2001

 Events such as the birth or adoption of a child, recovering from a serious medical incident, caring for a seriously ill family member or dealing with the demands of the military deployment of a family member are all covered under FMLA.

-Understanding Procedures and Guidelines
+Understanding FMLA Procedures And Guidelines

 You should provide notice to your employer as soon as possible.
 If possible, employees should provide their employer with a notice 30 days prior to leave.
 Some circumstances, such as a medical incident, are unexpected.
 In these instances, you should request leave as soon as you are able.